caolan/async/README.md

 async.each(openFiles, saveFile, function(err){
     // if any of the saves produced an error, err would equal that error });

+// assuming directories is an array of directories path and listFiles is a
+// function to return the list of the files into that directory

+async.each(directories, listFiles, function(err, lists){
+    // if any of the list files produced an error, err would equal that error
+    // in other case lists will be an array where each element is an array
+    // with the results returned to the callback by listFiles.
+    // for example: if listFiles return an array with the list of files then
+    // result will be [[/*list of string with the files of the directory[0]*/],
+    // [..], ...]
+});

 ```

 ---------------------------------------